SimonLof/BankAPI/README.md

 #### `~/customer/{id}` 🔍

-> Get an overview list of the given customers accounts.
+> Get an overview list of the given customer's accounts.

 ### `/api/Customer`